What Farmers Markets Will Look Like This Summer

 Quicker shopping trips

 As much as we love a leisurely stroll at the farmers market, it’s not a good practice right now.
 Farmers markets will be encouraging quick and efficient shopping tips.
 There won’t be a lot of lingering, and some vendors are even offering preorder options so you can get in and out as fast as possible.
-Now, read about what libraries (and bookstores) will look like when they reopen.

 For more on this developing situation, including how life might be different post-lockdown, see our comprehensive Coronavirus Guide.